JV-conseil-Internet-Consulting/www/docs/scripts.md

 `my-scripts.html` will be included at the end of the `body` tag.

 ## Registering push state event listeners

 When embedding scripts globally you might want to run some init code after each page load.
 However, the problem with push state-based page loads is that the `load` event won't fire again.
-Luckily, Hydejack's push state component exposes an event that you can listen to instead.
+Luckily, DeepDive's push state component exposes an event that you can listen to instead.

 ```html
 <!-- file: `_includes/my-scripts.html` -->